HAS-Tools-Fall2020/homework-akahler03/Submissions/kahler_HW12.md

 # Abigail Kahler
 ## Week 12 Written Assignment

+### Grade
+3/3 - Great work!
+I'm really happy to hear that your computer setup is better this week.
+Working on loops is a great use of time and I'm glad you are focusing on that.
+It will definitely serve you well in the future :)

 ### Forecast summary
 This week I incorporated elements of the previous week's group forecast\
 such as reading the streamflow data in log form.
 I am still amending\